Before and Aftercare

 The first day:

-Your tattoo will be bandaged after your appointment.
-Unless I tell you otherwise, leave the bandage on until the morning after your appointment.
-When you remove the bandage, immediately wash your tattoo in the shower, cleaning off any excess lotion, ink, and blood under water that’s as warm as you can handle comfortably.
+After you remove the bandage, immediately wash your tattoo in the shower, cleaning off any excess lotion, ink, and blood under water that’s as warm as you can handle comfortably.
 Use mild liquid soap from a bottle, not a bar, and wash it with the palm of your hand.
 Do not use a loofah or washcloth.
 I recommend antibacterial hand soaps like Dial or Softsoap or natural soaps like Dr. Bronners.
 I don’t recommend soaps that are excessively perfumey like body washes, and definitely no exfoliants or body scrubs.
 After showering, let your tattoo air-dry or gently pat it dry with a clean paper towel, as bath towels can leave behind bacteria and fuzzy residue.
 Do not re-bandage your tattoo.
-Your first night, I recommend changing your bed sheets to a freshly cleaned set and please, no pets sleeping on the bed for at least the first few nights.
+Your first night, I recommend changing your bed sheets to a freshly cleaned set and wearing pajamas while you sleep, especially if you have pets that get into bed with you.
 Bacteria from pets is one of the most common causes of tattoo infections.
-Your tattoo may leave ink or blood stains on your sheets the first couple nights so I also recommend wearing clean, dark-colored pajamas made of a loose, breathable fabric like cotton.
+Your tattoo may leave ink or blood stains so I also recommend wearing clean, dark-colored pajamas made of a loose, breathable fabric like cotton.

 The first 2 weeks: